jcbendernh/PowerBIPipelines/README.md

 - [Get started with deployment pipelines](https://docs.microsoft.com/en-us/power-bi/create-reports/deployment-pipelines-get-started)
 - [Assign a workspace to a deployment pipeline](https://docs.microsoft.com/en-us/power-bi/create-reports/deployment-pipelines-assign)

-###  Utilize Powershell commands via the Power BI Rest API
+###  Utilize PowerShell commands via the Power BI Rest API

+This option allows you to interact with the [Power BI REST API](https://docs.microsoft.com/en-us/rest/api/power-bi/) to automate commands via HTTP reqeusts.
+Below are some example powershell scripts you can use that are based on the Powershell examples at https://docs.microsoft.com/en-us/power-bi/create-reports/deployment-pipelines-automation#powershell-example.
+These scripts are also found in the [powershell folder](./powershell) of this repository.

+To utilize this functionality you must install the Power BI Cmdlets for Powershell by utilizing the following command in PowerShell.

+code(Install-Module -Name MicrosoftPowerBIMgmt)